djeada/Databases-Notes/notes/10_nosql_databases/04_crud_in_sql_vs_nosql.md

 - If we skip a scalable approach in rapidly growing environments, we can hit performance limits and downtime due to single-server overload.
 - If we do leverage MongoDB’s flexible structure and horizontal scaling, we accommodate data spikes more gracefully and react faster to evolving business needs.

-V. Creating *indexes* on frequently queried fields significantly enhances performance in both SQL and MongoDB.
+V. Creating *indexes* on frequently queried fields improves performance in both SQL and MongoDB.
 Developers should regularly analyze query logs and execution patterns to identify optimal fields for indexing, making sure of efficient query responses.

 - If we fail to create indexes where needed, queries become increasingly slow, leading to poor user experiences and timeouts in worst cases.
 - If we properly index the right fields, we accelerate lookups dramatically, reducing CPU and memory load and improving overall responsiveness.